mk-fg/pulseaudio-mixer-cli/README.md

 Sink levels always displayed on top, "M" or "-" to the left of the bar is a mute indicator.
 Stuff that one never expects to use can be hidden (see below).

+### Controls

+Controls are:

-Controls are arrow keys (incl. numpad) or their vi/emacs-style counterparts to pick row and adjust bars left and right, "m" or "space" to toggle mute, "q" to quit and "1"-"0" number row keys to set specific level (1=0%, 0=100%, only in pa-mixer-mk2).
+* Arrow keys (including numpad) or their vi/emacs-style counterparts to pick row and adjust bars left and right.

+  Vi keys: "k" - up, "j" - down, "h" - left, "l" - right.

+  Emacs keys: "p" - up, "n" - down, "b" - left, "f" - right.

+* "m" or "space" to toggle mute for selected sink or stream.

+* "q" to quit.

+* "1" through "0" (number row keys) to set specific level.

+  "1" - 10%, "2" - 20%, "3" - 30%, ..., "9" - 90%, "0" - 100%.

+  These are only available in pa-mixer-mk2.

+Supposed to mimic ones in alsamixer and be somewhat intuitive, hardcoded.

+### Config file

 Script can read simple ini-like config from "~/.pulseauido-mixer-cli.cfg".
 See [RawConfigParser docs](http://docs.python.org/2/library/configparser.html)